MQ207/videoGameFall2022/README.md

 ## Help

-If anything goes wrong like consistant frame drops or other things just restart the game
+If anything goes wrong just restart the game or send me a photo of the error

 ## Authors